Bad ways to begin a novel.

 Geography.
 If I had wanted to know that Granard was in the midlands and had 1200 inhabitants, I would have bought an atlas.
 I wanted to read about people doing interesting things.

 Chapter one.
 What?
 Where else would you start?
 According to every publisher and agent I’ve met, most novels really start on chapter three or four.
-The first few chapters are all set-up or backstory.
+The first few chapters are all set-up or backstory which would improve the novel by being deleted.

 Alarm clock.
 Possibly the worst opening of all: “I groaned as the alarm went off.
 Oh no, I’m late, I thought to myself.
 I got up, and put on my blue denims, and my cute pink top…”